Google doodle honours Canadian runner

 He was just a teenager when he first attracted attention from Canada's running community after winning a series of races in the province of Ontario.

-Longboat was the first First Nations long-distance runner to win the prestigious marathon and he garnered further acclaim for shaving nearly five minutes off the previous best time.
+Longboat was the first First Nations long-distance runner to win the prestigious Boston Marathon and he garnered further acclaim for shaving nearly five minutes off the previous best time.

 He was greeted by crowds of thousands of people and given keys to the city upon his triumphant return to Toronto.